-Predictive distribution of recruitment for Gulf of Bothnia
+Initial predictive distribution of recruitment for Gulf of Bothnia

 Figure 2.
-The stock recruitment fit using the three models (Beverton-Holt, Ricker and segmented regression) weighted by the default "Buckland" method gave a "straight" line for all models.
+The stock recruitment fit using the three models (Ricker, B&H and segmented regression) weighted by the default "Buckland" method available in EqSim gave a "straight" line for all models.
+The yellow and blue lines represent the median and 5% and 95% percentiles of the distributions of the stochastic recruits drawn from the models.

-Thus, a segmented regression model was used with a breakpoint set arbitrarily at the average observed SSB (i.e. Bim = 40 5980 t) as dictated by ICES guidelines for reference point estimation.
-However, this will result in a rather large value of Btrigger and Bpa. the ICES reference points guidance was modified in this case.
-The first step was Thus, to estimate FMSY using a hockey stick SR relationship with Blim at the average SSB and without MSY Btrigger, but with assessment and advice error (i.e. using the default valbes).
-Once the $F{MSY}$ was estimated, the simulations were run again with the same hockey stick SR relationship and Blim to estimate MSY Btrigger defined as the 5th percentile of the SSB at FMSY.
-Successively, Bpa was set as MSY Btrigger and a new value of Blim was estimated as $B{pa}$ divided by exp(1.645 x 0.2).
-After $B{lim}$ , $B{pa}$ and MSY $B{trigger}$ were all defined, the ICES procedure for setting the reference points was used to estimate the remaining reference points.
-The SR relationship used for these runs was a hockey stick with the breakpoint set at the new Blim.
-The number of samples used to fit the SR relationship and the number of runs used in all EqSim simulations were 1000 and 200, respectively.
-Autocorrelation of recruitment was used in all EqSim simulations.
-Fpa was estimated using the ICES standard procedure ( $F{pa} = F{lim} x \exp(-1.645 x \sigma)$ ).
-Sigma was estimated as the uncertainty associated to the F in last assessment year (i.e. 2015; $\sigma$ = 0.14).
+Thus, a segmented regression model was used with a breakpoint set arbitrarily at the average observed SSB (i.e. $B{lim} = 368244$ t) as dictated by ICES guidelines for reference point estimation (ICES 2017c).
+However, this resulted in an unrealistically large value of B{Pa} (471300 t) and thus in an unrealistically low value of FP.05 (5% risk to B{lim} ; 0.112).

+Thus, the ICES reference points guidelines were modified as follows; the first step was to estimate F{MSY} using a hockey stick SR relationship with B{lim} at the average SSB and without MSY B{trigger}, but with assessment and advice error (i.e. using the default values).
+Once the F{MSY} was estimated, the simulations were run again with the same hockey stick SR relationship and B{lim} to estimate MSY B{trigger} defined as the 5th percentile of the SSB at F{MSY}.
+Successively, B{pa} was set as MSY B{trigger} and a new value of B{lim} was estimated as B{pa} divided by exp(1.645 x 0.2).
+After B{lim}, B{pa} and MSY B{trigger} were all defined, the ICES procedure for setting the reference points was used to estimate the remaining reference points.
+The SR relationship used for these runs was a hockey stick with the breakpoint set at the new B{lim}.
+The number of samples used to fit the SR relationship and the number of runs used in all EqSim simulations.
+F{pa} was estimated using the ICES standard procedure (F{pa}=F{lim} x exp(-1.645 x σ).
+Sigma was estimated as the uncertainty associated to the F in last year of the assessment (i.e. 2017; $\sigma = 0.150$).